 Click below to watch a video presentation:

 The Cytel Data Management team have an average of 8 years’ industry experience each, and many have experience working within an oncology setting.
-In addition, the close collaboration between Cytel Data Management and Statistics groups adds value for sponsors looking for a high quality biometrics outsourcing solutions for their oncology studies.
+In addition, the close collaboration between Cytel Data Management and Statistics groups adds value for sponsors looking for a high quality biometrics outsourcing solution for their oncology studies.

 With thanks to Tim Connolly, Data Manager and Patti Arsenault, Director Clinical Data Management at Cytel